mobi/telephone_number/README.md

 **To validate a phone number:**

     TelephoneNumber.valid?("(555) 555-5555", "US") ==> false

 You can pass an optional array of keys to check the validity against.

     TelephoneNumber.valid?("(555) 555-5555", "US", [:mobile, :fixed_line]) ==> false

 **To parse a phone number:**

     TelephoneNumber.parse("(317) 508-3348", "US") ==>

         #<TelephoneNumber::Number:0x007fe3bc146cf0
           @country="US",
           @e164_number="13175083348",
           @national_number="3175083348",
           @original_number="3175083348">

 **To fetch valid types:**

     TelephoneNumber.parse("(317) 508-3348", "US").valid_types ==>  ["mobile", "fixed_line"]

+**To format nationally:**

+    TelephoneNumber.parse("(317) 508-3348", "US").national_number ==> "(317) 508-3348"
+    TelephoneNumber.parse("(317) 508-3348", "US").national_number(formatted: false) ==> "3175083348"

 ## Configuration

 In the event that you need to override the data that Google is providing, you can do so by setting an override file.
 This file is expected to be in the same format as Google's as well as serialized using Marshal.

 To generate a serialized override file:

     TelephoneNumber.generate_override_file("/path/to/file")

 In this instance, `/path/to/file` represents an xml file that has your custom data in the same structure that Google's data is in.

 You can set the override file with:

     TelephoneNumber.override_file = "/path/to_file.dat"

 ## Todo

 - Build custom validator to integrate with Rails